mrgnhnt96/revali/doc-site/docs/constructs/revali_server/annotations/binding.md

 ```

 :::tip
-Read more about why the custom parameter being used as a Type Reference is important in the [docs](/constructs/revali_server/tidbits#using-types-in-annotations)
+Read more about why `GetUser` is being used as a [Type Reference](/constructs/revali_server/tidbits#using-types-in-annotations)
 :::

-## Binding
+## Name References

-By default, `revali_router` will use the name of the method's parameter to bind a value from the request.
-This works well when the names match, however, there will be times where the names don't match and will need to be bound manually.
+By default, `revali_router` will use the name of the method's parameter as the key to retrieve the respective value from the request.
+This works well when the name of the parameter and the key of the data you're attempting to bind match, however, there will be times where the names don't match and will need to be bound manually.

 In the example below, the `firstName` method parameter (line 3) is bound to the `firstName` path parameter (line 1).
 This means that the path parameter will be properly bound to the method parameter.